acikgozb/tcp-ip-journey/1-ping/README.md

 - The host name `localhost` pointing the IP address `::1`.
 This is actually a _IPv6_ address, and it is a whole another world compared to _IPv4_ (or simply, IP).
 - The host name `broadcasthost` point to the IP address `255.255.255.255`.
 This IP address is used for broadcast messages, which will be explained in further sections.

-As a side info, `hosts` file is considered legacy and it is no longer the primary way of resolving domain names in the Internet.
+As a side info, `hosts` file is considered legacy and it is no longer the primary way of resolving domain names on the Internet.
 Therefore, in order to resolve `google.com`, the computer actually sends a DNS query to a DNS server, but which one?

 There are different ways which you can use to locate your configured DNS server.
 Here is a couple of them: